raceup-electric/Driverless/bumblebee2_ros_driver/README.md

 # HOW BUMBLEBEE WORK

+Bumblee2 is a software that permit to save the stereo-camera data on a rosbag file and read it in future.

 ## HOW TO INSTALL
 - 1) pull the directory in your eufs_WS main directory.
 - 2) source the WS using "source/install.bash" (everytime you open a new terminal remember to source).